What does a Food Service Director do?

 - Develop and implement food service policies and procedures to ensure compliance with health and safety regulations.

-- Plan and oversee the preparation and presentation of meals, ensuring high standards of food quality and presentation.
+- Plan and oversee the preparation and delivery of meals and snacks, ensuring quality and consistency.

 - Manage inventory and procurement of food and supplies, ensuring cost-effective purchasing and minimizing waste.